-Visiting during the off-peak shoulder seasons of April to May, and October to November is the easiest way to avoid the crowds in the Canadian Rockies.
+Visiting during the off-peak shoulder seasons of April to May (spring) and October to November (fall) is the easiest way to avoid the crowds in the Canadian Rockies.
 Just remember that some of the key attractions are closed during these periods, or indeed throughout the whole winter, such as Moraine Lake, Takakkaw Falls, Mt Edith Cavell and the Miette Hot Springs.

 Winter will be comparatively quieter, but the main towns will still be bustling.
 The best way to visit the most popular viewpoints during these busy periods is to go at off-peak times.
 So, set that alarm clock and get up early!

-If you are up for a little more action than just sightseeing, the Canadian Rockies offer up a number of activities that are just enhanced by the surrounds.
+If you are up for a little more action than just sightseeing, the Canadian Rockies offers up a number of activities that are just enhanced by the surrounds.

 Whether it’s moseying along trails in Banff, Lake Louise or Jasper for a few hours, or venturing further into the backcountry and staying in lodges for a few days, riding horseback has you imitating the original explorers and peoples that explored the Rockies.

 Spring snowmelt sees the trickle of rivers turn into exciting whitewater rapids of various classes.
-While the Kananaskis River and Horseshoe Canyon (close to Banff and Calgary) Athabasca and Sunwapta (Jasper) rivers offer a thrill for all ages, it’s the Kicking Horse River (Golden BC) that is the ultimate dare for adults wanting to experience class 4 rapids.
+While the Kananaskis River and Horseshoe Canyon (close to Banff and Calgary) and Athabasca and Sunwapta Rivers (in Jasper) offer a thrill for all ages, it’s the Kicking Horse River in Golden, BC, that is the ultimate dare for adults wanting to experience class 4 rapids.

 Easily accessible from Banff in a single tri-area ticket with shuttle service, the ski resorts of Sunshine Village, Lake Louise and Banff Mt Norquay each offer superb and varied terrain.
-Marmot Basin is Jasper’s local ski area about a 25 minute drive south from town.
-Day trips to Nakiska, Kicking Horse and Panorama are also available from Banff with shuttle and ticket packages.
+Marmot Basin is Jasper’s local ski area about a 25-minute drive south from town.
+Day trips to Kicking Horse Mountain Resort in Golden, BC, are also available from Banff with shuttle and ticket packages.